beanaj/restaurantreview/README.md

 ##Dependencies
 This project relies on MapBox to render the map used on the site.
 It uses Leaflet CSS to show details on the map.

+Leaflet CSS depends on the Map variable in the JS to be of type var.
+If you change it to let or const the map will no longer render.
 ##Attributions
 Base code was provided by Udacity, and forked from this repository: